mgonzalezbaile/laravel-ddd/README.md

 # Laravel Skeleton - Domain Driven Design

-This project aims to bring some building blocks I've used in other frameworks to apply DDD tactical patterns with Laravel.
+This project aims to bring some building blocks I've used in other frameworks to apply DDD tactical patterns on top of Laravel.

 ## Set Up
 Clone the repository: